Focus Awards Level 3 Diploma in Playwork (NVQ) (RQF)

 Learners wishing to progress from this qualification can undertake the following qualifications:

 - Level 4 Award and Certificate in Playwork (RQF)

 - Level 5 Diploma in Playwork (RQF)

 - A degree in a related area, e.g. Early Years.

-Learners should be 18 (minimum) to undertake this qualification.
+Learners should be a minimum of 18 years old to undertake this qualification.

 This qualification is available in England and Northern Ireland.

 To view the Qualification Specification please click here.